pfvernon2/OSCine/README.md

 To begin sending messages from your client call  `client.connect()` with either a specific address and port or the name of the Bonjour service to browse for.
 By default the standard OSC service types `_osc._udp` and `_osc._tcp` are used for browsing but this can be set to any custom service type you may care to use.

->> *Note -* For consistency with the Apple Network Framework I have carried through the concept of `connect()` but be aware that UDP is a "connectionless" protocol and this terminology is potentially misleading.
+> *Note -* For consistency with the Apple Network Framework I have carried through the concept of `connect()` but be aware that UDP is a "connectionless" protocol and this terminology is potentially misleading.
 When using a UDP client the `connect()` method prepares the network stack to send datagrams to the specified address/port but does not imply, or ensure, that a server is listening at that given address/port.

 In order to send OSC messages via your client instantiate one or both of the `OSCMessage` and `OSCBundle` classes.
-The `OSCMessage` class has two properties: `addressPattern` and `arguments`.
+The `OSCMessage` class has two required properties: `addressPattern` and `arguments`.

-The `addressPattern` is either a literal representation of the path to which you want to send a message to a `method` or `container` on the server, or it may be a descriptive "wildcard" represenation of the path.
-For example `/path/to/control` or `/path/*/control`.
+The `addressPattern` is either a literal representation of the path to which you want to send a message to a `method` or `container` on the server, or it may be a descriptive "wildcard" represenation of the path, i.e. `/path/to/control` or `/path/*/control`.
 There are a number of wildcard options which may be combined in a variety of ways.
 Please refer to OSC specfication for details on wildcard usage and limitations.

 The `arguments` are an ordered array of objects conforming to the `OSCArgument` protocol.
-OSC supports a specific set of argument types.
-These are represted in OSCine as: `OSCInt, OSCFloat, OSCBool, OSCString, OSCBlob, OSCNull, OSCImpulse, and OSCTimeTag`
+OSC 1.1 supports a specific set of argument types which are represted in OSCine as: `OSCInt, OSCFloat, OSCBool, OSCString, OSCBlob, OSCNull, OSCImpulse, and OSCTimeTag`

 The following is a minimaly functional UDP based OSC client with Bonjour service discovery:
 ```